PRIVILEGED ACCESS MANAGEMENT

 Protocols for Privileged Access Management should be periodically reviewed to make sure they are functioning as intended.
 Aside from determining whether existing Privileged Access Management systems are optimized to best assist users, organizations can utilize this review time to determine whether additional program functions ought to be added.
 Your Privileged Access Management program should be capable of expanding and adapting as businesses do.

 The protection of privileged accounts should include session monitoring, recording, and auditing.
 As a result, employees and other IT users are more likely to follow security standards and act appropriately because they are aware that their actions are being watched.
-Organizations can obtain security metrics by auditing privileged accounts that give executives and CISO’s with right information to take wise business decisions.
+Organizations can obtain security metrics by auditing privileged accounts that give executives and CISOs with right information to make wise business decisions.

 6. Cultivate a culture of security awareness